 b) Accumulation of 85% of income of trust

-Where at-least 85% of income of trust or institution has not applied/ deemed to have been applied as above, it is allowed to accumulate or set aside the same and such income shall be exempt if following conditions are satisfied:
+If a minimum of 85% of the income of trust or institution has not applied or deemed to have been applied as above, it is allowed to accumulate or set aside.
+And such income shall be exempt, if following conditions are satisfied.

-- Such trust or institution furnishes Form No. 10 – notice of accumulation of income by charitable trust or institution electronically on or before due date for filing the return of income;
+- Such trust or institution furnishes Form No. 10 – notice of accumulation of income by charitable trust or institution electronically on or before the due date for filing the return of income

-- Purpose for which income is being accumulated or set aside shall be mentioned;
+- Mention the purpose for which income is being accumulated or set aside

-- Income shall not be accumulated for more than 5 years and years in which income accumulated or set aside due to order or injunction of any court to be excluded in computing 5 years; and
+- Income shall not be accumulated for more than 5 years and years in which income accumulated or set aside due to order or injunction of any court to be excluded in computing 5 years

 - Money so accumulated or set aside is invested or deposited in specified mode.